Applying for Financial Aid

-- Access the federal PIN website (www.pin.ed.gov) to set up a Personal Identification Number for you and your parent sometime prior to January 1 of your senior year in high school.
-Retain this PIN for your records as you will use it each year you file the FAFSA.
+- Access the federal PIN website (www.fsaid.ed.gov) to set up a Federal Student Aid Identification Number (FSA ID) for you and your parent sometime prior to January 1 of your senior year in high school.
+Retain this FSA ID for your records as you will use it each year you file the FAFSA.

 - Complete the FAFSA online (www.fafsa.ed.gov) as soon after January 1 as possible using Eastern’s School Code (001425).